GHASS19/Take-Home-Challenge-Ultimate-Technologies-Inc.-/README.md

 These three variables are the most valuable aspects of the experiment.
 The most important element to customers is convenience of obtaining a ride and the city wants happy customers and less congestion on their roads.
 The drivers are potentially interested in making more money by spending time in a different city.
 The city wants to know if it is worth it to pay the tolls by sending drivers across the bridge.

-In the aspects of the servicing both cities, we can measure the following metrics that can be regarded to as successful indicators.

-increased number of available drivers: average number of available drivers when calling for the pickup, decreased wait time: average wait time when calling for the pickup, and increased number of trips: number of trips across the bridges.
-Describe a practical experiment you would design to compare the effectiveness of the proposed change in relation to the key measure of success.
-Please provide details on:
-a. how you will implement the experiment
+**B. Describe a practical experiment you would design to compare the effectiveness of the proposed change in relation to the key measure of success.
+Please provide details on how you will implement the experiment**

-==> To investigate the effectiveness of the proposed change, I would compare two groups of drivers with/without reimbursements and measure the key measures mentioned above.
-I would recommend dividing the drivers at random by 50% and 50% for each group, one for the drivers offered reimbursement and the other for remaining drivers continuing to operate without being reimbursed for tolls.
+We would implement this by conducting an A/B test.
+We would collect data from drivers, tolls, and customers from before and after the experiment and compare them.
+We would compare average wait times before and after the change.
+Also to compare profits as well before and after the experiment.
+Lastly, we could look at the data on the tolls each city paid for the drivers and compare it to reduced traffic during peak hours and customer ratings before and after.

-b. what statistical test(s) you will conduct to verify the significance of the observation
+**C. What statistical test(s) you will conduct to verify the significance of the observation:**

-==> To verify the significance of the observation, I perform the A/B test on those two groups.
-I perform the t-test with a confidence level of 95%, where the null hypothesis is the reimbursing drivers for tolls does not have a statistically significant impact on Ultimate's net profits.
+We would do a null hypothesis test on the three variables to verify the significance of the observation.
+Our null hypothesis would be that nothing has changed by paying for the drivers tolls by serving both cities.
+This would indicate that each individual variable all had the same mean before and after the experiment.
+For example the mean of profits for all drivers is the same before and after.
+We could do a trail of 12 months for seasonal adjustments.
+Here we could compare the data for every month before and after.
+Now we would test our null hypothesis on each variable.

+- For wait times: The p-value would be that a customer waited 60 seconds less not in the experiment.
+This is the probability that a customer waited less before the experiment.
+If this happened less than 5% of the time then we can reject the null hypothesis and it is highly unlikely to happen.
+Then the experiment of paying for tolls and having drivers go to opposite cities is worth paying for the tolls.
+This is statistically significant.

+- Profits: The p-value would be that the drivers made 20% more not in the experiment.
+This is the probability that a driver made more money before the experiment.
+If this happened less than 5% of the time then we can reject the null hypothesis and it is highly unlikely to happen.
+Then the experiment is a success and is statistically significant.

+- Toll Payment: The p-value would be that the city had higher customer ratings and less traffic not in the experiment.
+This is the probability that customers were happier and had less wait times in traffic before the experiment.
+If this happened less than 5% of the time then we can reject the null hypothesis and it is highly unlikely to happen.
+Then the experiment is a success and is statistically significant.
+-
-c. how you would interpret the results and provide recommendations to the city operations team along with any caveats.
+**D. how you would interpret the results and provide recommendations to the city operations team along with any caveats.**

-==> If the increased revenue is positive, then it is effective to encourage driver partners by reimbursing toll costs.
-If the increased revenue is negative, they should not adopt the toll cost reimbursement.
-Even it is revealed the increased revenue is positive, the drivers have randomly chosen, and it may not be effective in all cases.
-We need more rigorous experiments by different variables (e.g., selecting other drivers, differnt portions, different days, etc.)
+If we reject each of these null hypothesis then we know that the city should continue the program.
+If the numbers from the data do not express an improvement they should go back to the drivers staying in their individual cities.
+The caveats are the quality and length of the experiment.
+Issues like will the drivers actually go to the opposite cities and increased traffic at certain times are a few of the issues that might come from the experiment.
+The city would need to work out these different issues by implementing the project as they arise.

-Part 3.
+# Part 3.
 Predictive Modeling

+Ultimate is interested in predicting rider retention.
+To help explore this question, we have provided a sample dataset of a cohort of users who signed up for an Ultimate account in January 2014.
+The data was pulled several months later; we consider a user retained if they were “active” (i.e. took a trip) in the preceding 30 days.

+We would like you to use this data set to help understand what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Ultimate.
+The data is in the attached file ultimate_data_challenge.json.
+See below for a detailed description of the dataset.
+Please include any code you wrote for the analysis and delete the dataset when you have finished with the challenge.